 Posted in:

 Danube Party Island

 Parts of The Donauinsel (Danube Island), the 21 km (13 mi) long and up to 0,5 km (550 yds) wide island in the middle of the Danube, is functioning all summer as a festival area.
-The undisputed biggest event, the music festival Donauinselfest is a massive affair attracting 3 million visitors over three days.
-Besides this mega venue, several smaller other concerts and cultural events take place on the island during the summer.
-We’ve visited Africa Tage (Africa Days), which is primarily a food and cultural event and has a stage with live music.
+The undisputed biggest event, the music festival Donauinselfest, is a massive affair attracting up to 3 million visitors over three days.
+Besides this mega venue, several smaller concerts and cultural events occur on the island during the summer.
+We’ve visited Afrika Tage (Africa Days), primarily a food and cultural event with live music onstage.
 The live festival ground is a hotpot of exotic impressions from the African food stalls, bustling market stalls and lively rhythms of African and Caribbean tunes.

 Classic Vienna

 It’s not possible to disregard classical music when discussing Vienna.
-A good tip for those who want to hear (see) classic, contemporary or modern music should visit the Wiener Festwochen.
+A good tip for those who want to hear (see) classic, contemporary, or modern music is to visit the Wiener Festwochen.
 Musical events and performances are staged at many different venues throughout the city.
-Moreover, you can find a repertoire across different cultural genres and venues such as opera, theatre and concert halls.
+Moreover, you can find a repertoire across different cultural genres and venues, such as opera, theatre, and concert halls.
 Nevertheless, don’t worry if you miss the festival.
-Numerous classical music venues are running the year around in the Austrian capital.
+Numerous classical music venues run around the year in the Austrian capital.

+Posted in: